Among Us: Gameplay

-Any living player may call a group meeting by reporting a dead body, or by pressing an Emergency Meeting button.
+Any living player can initiate a group meeting either by reporting a dead body or by pressing the Emergency Meeting button.
 (Note: During critical sabotages, emergency meetings cannot be called by button, but dead bodies can still be reported.)
 During meetings, players discuss—via the in-game text chat or an external voice chat application such as Discord—who they believe to be Impostors based on available witness testimonies, with Impostors lying to hide their identity or falsely accusing other players.
 Impostors can be identified beyond reasonable doubt if they are seen killing a Crewmate unless there are Shapeshifters, or seen venting unless there are Engineers or Shapeshifters, but ultimately players must weigh the veracity or value of each other's statements.
 Players then vote for who they believe is an Impostor; if a plurality vote is obtained, (Note: While the individual votes are held by plurality, the overall structure of the game follows Coombs' method, a multi-round rule where the candidate with the most last-place votes is eliminated in each round.) the player who received the most votes is "ejected" from the game.
 Players who are killed or ejected become ghosts, which can still perform tasks (Crewmates) or sabotages (Impostors) but are otherwise unable to be seen by or interact with living players.
 Effectively, spectators and ghosts may see and pass through walls, follow players or other ghosts, and chat with other ghosts.